Growing the Movement

 - Encouraging and supporting efforts of our grantees to diversify their staff, board, members and constituents to ensure leadership and outreach are reflective of the populations the Foundation is seeking to engage.

-CORPORATE PARTICIPATION: As demonstrated by our Founder and Chairman Ted Turner’s leadership, businesses can simultaneously improve people’s lives, protect and restore natural resources, address some of our world’s greatest challenges, and turn a profit.
+BUSINESS ENGAGEMENT: As demonstrated by our Founder and Chairman Ted Turner’s leadership, businesses can simultaneously improve people’s lives, protect and restore natural resources, address some of our world’s greatest challenges, and turn a profit.
 The Foundation takes great pride in advancing corporate environmental and social responsibility across the nation by helping to:

 - Encourage corporate responsibility for freshwater stewardship by engaging institutional investors and creating the tools necessary for corporations and investors to track the water footprint of their operations and supply chains and partner with conservation organizations; and